HakkaTjakka/PROJECT-CGI-BTE121-LEAFLET/README.md

 # PROJECT CGI BTE121 LEAFLET
  CGI-BIN CONSTRUCTION FOR LEAFLET SHOWING MINECRAFT BTE121 PROJECTION TILES

+Real time work in progress server to try yourself: http://83.83.222.154/nl/

+Leave an issue if it works on your client site, plz.

 Used in combination with:

    https://github.com/HakkaTjakka/Leaflet-Minecraft-Region-Tiles-Map and